Bursar Main Menu

 All balances posted to your student account must be paid in full by the payment deadlines.
 Failure to do so may result in your courses being dropped.
 It is best to frequently check your Touchnet account to verify your current balance.

 We realize that many of our students are sacrificing to attend college.
-If you have sought out all sources of financial aid and still do not have enough to cover expenses, then you need to realistically evaluate if should attend college right now.
+Be sure to seek out additional scholarships and visit the information pages the Financial Aid office has set up to help you find additional funds to help pay your school bills.
 The financial aid counselors are available to help you make sure you are getting all the aid you can.
-In addition, you may want to consider a pre-payment plan through Telnet.
+In addition, you may want to consider a pre-payment plan through Nelnet.

 Students who are dropped after the end or the drop/add period will need to see the Registrar to ask about the possibility of getting classes back.
 Students will be required to pay in full, including applicable late fees ($108).
 Students will not be allowed to attend class if they are not registered.